The diversity-multiplexing tradeoff of the MIMO Z interference channel: Channel Model and Preliminaries

 \end{lemma}

-In what follows, we find a subset to the IMI region of the channel.
-Consider a coding scheme where the first transmitter uses a random Gaussian code book and the second user uses a superposition code as follows
+The above result is obtained simply by substituting $H_{12}=0_{N_2\times M_1}$ in Lemma 1 of \cite{Sanjay_Varanasi_constant_gap_to_capacity}.
+In what follows, we find an inner bound to the MIMI region which is the achievable rate region of a specific coding scheme where the first transmitter uses a random Gaussian code book and the second transmitter uses a two-level linear Gaussian superposition code as follows